PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

 4. Technical Background

    The tool used in this project is transfer learning via the BERT model.
     •	BERT (Bidirectional Encoder Representations from Transformers): BERT is a deep learning   model developed by Google.
 Unlike older models that read text left-to-right (like an LSTM), BERT reads the entire          sequence of words at once.
-This "bidirectional" nature allows it to learn deep contextual relationships.
+This bidirectional nature allows it to learn deep contextual relationships.
-        For example, it can understand that the word bank means something different in "river bank" vs. "money bank" based on the words around it.
+        For example, it can understand that the word bank means something different in river bank vs. money bank based on the words around it.

 5. Method

    The methodology follows a standard supervised machine learning pipeline.
    a.
 Dataset: I have downloaded the data set from kaggel cyberbullying_tweets.csv dataset, which contains 9,996 rows.
-Each row has a tweet_text and its corresponding cyberbullying_type.
+Each row has a tweet text and its corresponding cyberbullying type.
    b.
 Labels: The six target classes are: age, ethnicity, gender, religion, other_cyberbullying, and not_cyberbullying.
-These are encoded into numerical labels (0-5) for the model.
+These are encoded into numerical labels 0 to 5 for the model.
    c.
 Model: The Bert-base-uncased model was chosen as the base.
 This is a 12-layer Transformer model with 110 million parameters.
    d.
-Data Splitting: The data was split into a training set (7,996 samples, 80%) and a validation set (2,000 samples, 20%) to test the model's performance on unseen data.
+Data Splitting: The data was split into a training set 7,996 samples, 80% and a validation set (2,000 samples, 20%) to test the model's performance on unseen data.
    e.
 Preprocessing: Tokenization: The Bert Tokenizer converts raw text into a format BERT understands.
 This includes splitting words into sub-words (e.g., "bullying" -> "bulli" + "##ng"), adding special tokens         like [CLS] (start) and [SEP] (end), and converting tokens to numerical IDs.